levanpham-lr/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Replaced LeftCategoryId and RightCategoryId in AssetCategory with TreePath
+### AssetCategory's Tree Path replaces Left/Right Category IDs
 - **Date:** 2019-Oct-08
 - **JIRA Ticket:** [LPS-102671](https://issues.liferay.com/browse/LPS-102671)

 #### What changed?

-The `leftCategoryId` and `rightCategoryId` fields in AssetCategory have been removed and replaced with a single new field: `treePath`.
+Left and right category IDs in an `AssetCategory` have been removed and replaced with a single tree path.

 #### Who is affected?

-This affects anyone who utilizes the `leftCategoryId` and `rightCategoryId` fields in AssetCategory and their associated APIs.
+This affects anyone who uses left and right category IDs in `AssetCategory` and associated APIs.

-These two fields and their associated APIs were primarily used for AssetCategory's internal hierarchical tree.
+Left and right category IDs were primarily used for `AssetCategory`'s internal hierarchical tree.

-Existing service APIs for AssetCategory remain the same, with the exception of: `AssetCategoryLocalService::rebuildTree(long groupId, boolean force)`, which has been removed.
+Existing `AssetCategory` service APIs remain the same, except `AssetCategoryLocalService::rebuildTree(long groupId, boolean force)`, which has been removed.

-The API for `AssetCategoryUtil` has changed with the removal of these methods:
+These methods have been removed from `AssetCategoryUtil`:
 - `countAncestors`
 - `countDescendants`
 - `getAncestors`
 - `getDescendants`

-The API for `AssetEntryQuery` has changed with the removal of methods related to `leftCategoryId` and `rightCategoryId`.
+Methods related to left and right category IDs have been removed from `AssetEntryQuery`.

-Finder methods involving `G_P_N_V` have been replaced with `P_N_V`
+Finder methods ending in `G_P_N_V` have been replaced with methods ending in `P_N_V`.

 #### How should I update my code?

-##### For leftCategoryId and rightCategoryId fields
+##### For left and right category IDs

-If anyone utilized the `leftCategoryId` and `rightCategoryId` fields, a couple options to consider would be to:
+If you're using left and right category IDs, consider these options:

-- Adapt their existing code to utilize the new `treePath` field
+- Adapt your code to use the new tree path
-- Explore whether an existing service API can be used to accomplish the same goal
+- Explore whether a service API can be used to accomplish the same goal

-For instance, usages of `category.getLeftCategoryId()` and `category.getRightCategoryId()` would need to be replaced by `category.getTreePath()`.

-The logic would also need to be updated to adapt to the new `treePath` implementation.
+For example, instead of working with the category IDs via `category.getLeftCategoryId()` and `category.getRightCategoryId()`, you can get the tree path via `category.getTreePath()`.
+Then use the tree path.

-As a reference, here is a snippet of how `AssetCategoryLocalService` sets the `treePath` when adding a category:
+As a reference, this snippet `AssetCategoryLocalService` sets the tree path when adding a category:
 ```
 if (parentCategory == null) {
     category.setTreePath("/" + categoryId + "/");